torleifg/bookquest/README.md

 The gateway abstracts away the details of the external services and transforms metadata from the external services into a common model.
 The application supports three gateways: OAI-PMH (MARC21), Bokbasen (ONIX) and Bibbi.
-Custom mappers can be implemented as needed and activated by configuring the appropriate values in ```application.yaml```.
+Custom mappers can be implemented as needed, configured in the config class of the respective gateway and activated by configuring the appropriate values in ```runner/src/main/resources/application.yaml```.

 ### OAI-PMH